Editor's note: This post has been updated in June 2026.

 "Extractions can short-circuit your tracking.
 The click that happens in the preview may never register in your platform." ~ Laura Sullivan, Head of Brand and Marketing, Inbox Monster

-See Gemini AI Summaries Before Your Subscribers Do
+See AI Summaries Before Your Subscribers Do

-Testing with Gemini Previews means you can adjust copy, design, and layout before hitting send, so you’re not writing blind.
+Previewing AI summaries means you can adjust copy, design, and layout before hitting send, so you’re not writing blind.

 - Create a creative project: Upload your HTML or pull in creative from an ESP, just like you would for any other rendering test.